-- Satellite signals are very weak in comparison to terrestrial.
-They are transmitted with lower power than terrestrial TV, and the signals have to travel over 24,000 miles from the satellite to reach us. - Satellite signals use much higher frequencies than terrestrial.
-Terrestrial TV uses frequencies in the range 470 MHz to 790 MHz (soon to be reduced to 694 MHz, see earlier sections in the document on 700 MHz Clearance for mobile broadband (694 MHz/channel 49 - 790 MHz/channel 60)), whereas satellite TV signals use the frequency range from 10,700 MHz to 12,750 MHz. - Satellite TV signals are able to use a much wider range of frequencies than terrestrial TV.
-Terrestrial TV currently has 320 MHz of bandwidth (soon to be reduced to 224 MHz, see earlier sections in this document on 700 MHz Clearance for mobile broadband (694 MHz/channel 49 790 MHz/channel 60)), whereas satellite TV has a bandwidth of 2,050 MHz which it is able to use twice through use of horizontal and vertical polarisation, making an effective bandwidth of 4,100 MHz.
+Satellite signals are very weak in comparison to terrestrial.
+They are transmitted with lower power than

+- terrestrial TV, and the signals have to travel over 24,000 miles from the satellite to reach us. - Satellite signals use much higher frequencies than terrestrial.
+Terrestrial TV uses frequencies in the range 470 MHz to 694 MHz, whereas satellite TV signals use the frequency range from 10,700 MHz to 12,750 MHz. - Satellite TV signals are able to use a much wider range of frequencies than terrestrial TV.
+Terrestrial TV has 224 MHz of bandwidth, whereas satellite TV has a bandwidth of 2,050 MHz which it is able to use twice through use of horizontal and vertical polarisation, making an effective bandwidth of 4,100 MHz.